MemphisMeng/Blackjack/Design Doc.md

 The Card class is in charge of the comparison between the cards.
 That's why we provide two functions compareTo and sameCard.
 They are helpful in some card games.

 ## Player
 Players are also of significance to the game.
+The class Player is expected to realize all the actions that a real human can do.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTQ3MDk2MTQsLTQzNDcxNjg0OSwzMz
+eyJoaXN0b3J5IjpbMTA1OTE0NTY4MiwtNDM0NzE2ODQ5LDMzOT
-k4MjgwMzAsLTM4ODg5Njk1MSwtMjAxMDQ1MjQ5NiwtMTU1Mjg0
+gyODAzMCwtMzg4ODk2OTUxLC0yMDEwNDUyNDk2LC0xNTUyODQw
-MDE1MywtOTk3NTYxNzI0LC05MTExNTk2MzcsMTI5ODI5NTg2Ml
+MTUzLC05OTc1NjE3MjQsLTkxMTE1OTYzNywxMjk4Mjk1ODYyXX
-19
+0=
 -->